-Whether it’s a ‘Big Fat Greek Wedding’, or a simple, barefooted, sandy beach affair, you deserve your dream wedding.
+Whether it’s a week-long extravaganza, or a simple, barefooted, sandy beach affair, you deserve your dream wedding.
 But how can you keep costs down while still keeping your ethical heart and soul?

 Just like learning a couple of steps for your first dance, planning a wedding with the planet in mind might take a bit of work.
 But it will ensure you have a day that reflects your love for each other and commitment to your values.

 1. Up-cycled or Rented Wedding Dresses

 Most wedding dresses get worn only once, despite their hefty price tag.
 Buying a pre-loved dress will lessen the impact of the people who made your dress and the keep environmental costs down.
 Stillwhite is an amazing website, which offers the largest range of pre-loved bridal gowns worldwide, providing a sustainable solution for brides-to-be searching for that dream dress.
 The process is simple – those that have already said ‘I do’ can list their dress, and connect with other brides looking to buy!
 Or browse the variety of gorgeous gowns over on Aus rental site Glam Corner if that’s more up your alley.
 Have a look at our Ultimate Guide to Ethical Wedding Dresses for more inspiration!

 2. Wear a Locally-Made Dress

-Buying an Australian-made dress means you’ll know exactly where the garment came from.
+Buying a dress from a local designer means you’ll know exactly where the garment came from.
 You can avoid dresses made from materials with dubious sources and suspicious labour standards.

 3. Buy Ethical Jewellery

 Workers who source the gemstones, metals and craft the jewellery deserve a fair wage and safe working conditions.
 Buying ethical jewellery helps make this happen, minimising negative impacts on both jewellery production on the local environment and community.
 Win win!

-The Australian jeweller Zoe Pook crafts her jewellery from Fairtrade gold and ethically-sourced diamonds.
+Jeweller Zoe Pook crafts her jewellery from Fairtrade gold and ethically-sourced diamonds.
 Her beautiful range means you can be sure your jewellery desires are both beautiful and fair.
 Need more ideas, than read the Ultimate Guide to Ethical Jewellery!